About Us

 The Child Witness to Violence Project (CWVP) is a counseling, advocacy, and outreach project that focuses on young children who are the hidden victims of domestic and community violence, and other trauma-related events.
 The project began in 1992 and currently provides therapy to over 150 children and their families each year.
 In addition, the program implements both national and state-focused training for mental health clinicians, health care professionals, police, educators, and many other social service professionals who work with children who have witnessed violence and experienced traumatic grief.

-CWVP is staffed by a multi-cultural staff of social workers, educational and clinical psychologists, early childhood specialists, a consulting attorney, and a consulting pediatrician.
+CWVP is staffed by a multi-cultural staff of social workers, educational and clinical psychologists, early childhood specialists, and a consulting pediatrician.
 It is run under the auspices of the Department of Developmental and Behavioral Pediatrics at Boston Medical Center.

 We are not first responders.
 However, if a traumatic incident occurs in the community and you are concerned about the effects on children, we are available to speak to community groups and schools in the Boston area regarding specific incidents.